Dynamical learning of dynamics: Learning speed of dynamical learning

 We find that dynamical learning is similarly fast or faster than FORCE (Fig.~\ref{fig:learnspeed}b).
-For tasks (i) and (ii), both dynamical learning and FORCE learning converge within approximately two periods of the target dynamics ($T=12.5$ and $T=15$).
+For tasks (i) and (iii), both dynamical learning and FORCE learning converge within approximately two periods of the target dynamics ($T=12.5$ and $T=15$).
 FORCE learning converges to smaller errors.
-For task (v), dynamical learning converges in about five cycles (maxima of the $z$-coordinate) of the target system.
+For task (vi), dynamical learning converges in about five cycles (maxima of the $z$-coordinate) of the target system.
 FORCE learning is about five times slower and yields similar errors.
-The similar convergence speed of the first two configurations in all considered tasks indicates that FORCE weight learning does not profit from our form of pretraining.
+The similar convergence speed of the first two configurations in all considered tasks indicates that FORCE weight-learning does not profit from our form of pretraining.

 Taken together, we observe that dynamical learning converges within a few characteristic timescales of the target dynamics and is thus on par with FORCE learning for simple and faster converging for complex tasks.
 This held for both the standard and the hand-tuned parameter sets.
-The observation is plausible since for complicated tasks FORCE learning needs to gather information that dynamical learning already possesses due to the previous weight pretraining.
+The observation is plausible since for complicated tasks FORCE learning needs to gather information that dynamical learning already possesses due to the previous pretraining.
 It is especially interesting because dynamical learning may be considered biologically plausible and because FORCE is a recommended reservoir computing scheme \citep{lukosevicius2012reservoir}.